We offer a mix of both the scientifically proven traditional treatment model, and holistic methods.

 Southern California Sunrise Recovery Center provides an individualized program for this form of addiction that is carried out in a safe and understanding environment, far away from any of the daily temptations where alcohol might be present.

 We directly deal with the underlying cause of your alcoholism.
-These causes can be man.
+There can be many causes.
 They include, but are by no means limited to, chronic stress at home or in the workplace, anxiety, and the many emotional issues that may cause a person to drink.
 These issues could be grief from the death of a loved one, a loss of a friend or a job, separation from your loved ones, a career that is not going the way you intended, troubled marriage, and even an inability to deal with the many “ordinary” stresses of modern daily life.

 We feel that one of the primary reasons that we at SCSRC are so successful with alcoholics is the very fact that many of our staff are recovering alcoholics themselves.
 We have been there!